codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 ### Installing the CSDP CLI
 * CLI mode
-  Install the Codefresh CLI using the option that best suits you: Curl, Brew, or standard download.
-If you are not sure which OS to select for Curl and Brew, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation
+  Install the CSDP CLI using the option that best suits you: `curl`, `brew`, or standard download.
+If you are not sure which OS to select for `curl`, simply select one, and we automatically identify and select the right OS for CLI installation.

 ### Installing the CSDP runtime